yasmin-401-advanced-javascript/notes/README.md

 1. **3rd party**: JS loaded from **different location** as the webpage is considered to be 3rd party.

 **minimist library** used to read command line arguments

+**pakage.json** is an important file because: this file **house meta information** meta information houses all **the info about my app** => the repo Author keywords...etc also this file will contain the **dependencies** like express, dotenv..etc, and thats important because when we push the code to the github, we will ignore the following files:
+1. node_modules
+2. dotenv
+the reson why we ignore the node_modules file because its contain more than 200 files and that too much to push and pull from gitHub